Lactarius indigo

 Lactarius indigo, commonly known as the indigo milk cap, indigo milky, indigo lactarius, blue lactarius, or blue milk mushroom, is a species of agaric fungus in the family Russulaceae.

 The fruit body color ranges from dark blue in fresh specimens to pale blue-gray in older ones.
-The milk, or latex, that oozes when the mushroom tissue is cut or broken (a feature common to all members of the genus Lactarius) is also indigo blue, but slowly turns green upon exposure to air.
+The "milk", or latex, that oozes when the mushroom tissue is cut or broken (a feature common to all members of the genus Lactarius) is also indigo blue, but slowly turns green upon exposure to air.
 The cap has a diameter of 4–15 cm, and the stem is 2–8 cm tall and 1–2.5 cm thick.

-It is a widely distributed species, growing naturally in eastern North America, East Asia, and Central America; it has also been reported in southern France.
+It is a widely distributed species, growing in the Americas and Eurasia.
 L. indigo grows on the ground in both deciduous and coniferous forests, where it forms mycorrhizal associations with a broad range of trees.
-It is an edible mushroom, and is sold in rural markets in China, Guatemala, and Mexico.
+It is an edible mushroom and is sold in rural markets in Mexico, Guatemala, and China.

 Taxonomy

 Originally described in 1822 as Agaricus indigo by American mycologist Lewis David de Schweinitz, the species was later transferred to the genus Lactarius in 1838 by the Swede Elias Magnus Fries.
 German botanist Otto Kuntze called it Lactifluus indigo in his 1891 treatise Revisio Generum Plantarum, but the suggested name change was not adopted by others.
 Hesler and Smith, in their 1960 study of North American species of Lactarius, defined L. indigo as the type species of subsection Caerulei, a group characterized by blue latex and a sticky, blue cap.
 In 1979, they revised their opinions on the organization of subdivisions in the genus Lactarius, and instead placed L. indigo in subgenus Lactarius based on the color of latex and the subsequent color changes observed after exposure to air.
 As they explained:The gradual development of blue to violet pigmentation as one progresses from species to species is an interesting phenomenon deserving further study.
 The climax is reached in L. indigo which is blue throughout.
 L. chelidonium and its variety chelidonioides, L. paradoxus, and L. hemicyaneus may be considered as mileposts along the road to L. indigo.

-The specific epithet indigo is derived from the Latin word meaning "indigo blue".
+The specific epithet indigo is derived from the Latin word meaning 'indigo blue'.
 Its names in the English vernacular include the "indigo milk cap", the "indigo Lactarius", the "blue milk mushroom", and the "blue Lactarius".
-In central Mexico, it is known as añil, azul, hongo azul, zuin, and zuine; it is also called quexque (meaning "blue") in Veracruz and Puebla.
+In central Mexico, it is known as añil, azul, hongo azul, zuin, and zuine; it is also called quexque (meaning 'blue') in Veracruz and Puebla.